adri567/CheesyChart/README.md

 ## 🛠 Installation

-CheesyChart requires iOS 14 and Xcode 11.
+CheesyChart requires iOS 14 and Xcode 12.

-1️⃣ In XCode go to `File` ➤ `Add Packages...`
+1️⃣ In Xcode go to `File` ➤ `Add Packages...`

 2️⃣ In the top right corner, paste `https://github.com/adri567/CheesyChart.git` 🧀 and press Enter.